tsduck/tsduck/README.md

 ### Building

-TSDuck can be built on Windows, Linux, FreeBSD and macOS systems.
+TSDuck can be built on Windows, Linux, FreeBSD, OpenBSD and macOS systems.
 See the [building guide](https://tsduck.io/doxy/building.html) for details.

 ### Download